nimalu/hobu/README.md

 - Move cards via dragging
 - New Cards via right-click
 - Edit/Delete cards via right-click
-- Save the file via right-click > download and overwrite the existing html file
+- **IMPORTANT**: To keep changes you made you have to download the file via right-click > download and overwrite the existing html file